“Behold, I am coming as a thief…” – Revelation 16:15

 Now we wondering when will Jesus return ?
 In fact that Jesus has already returned secretly, silently, and unheralded as in a manner of thief.
 Jesus steals into the world to resume his works.
 His first work is a work of Judgement on his own house of God first (1 Peter 4:17).

 You might be shock to hear that I said “Jesus Christ has already returned”.
-Please read the article “2020” to expound the Scriptures concerning the year of Jubilee and when Christ will return!
+Please read the article “Why 2020” to expound the Scriptures concerning when Christ will return!

 The Judgement and redemption plan will take three year.
 How do we know ?

 There is a pattern, parables, visions, dark sayings, symbolic prophecies, and type in Scripture.
 Based on all the expository evidence so far accumulated, we believe we can safely conclude that Exodus 19:1 and 2 does indeed refer to the time and process of judgment of those responsible, and that this will take place in Mt.
 Sinai.